Lithuanian Companies Contribute to Turkmen Payment Services Market Development

-"It’s great that we can assist in the Turkmen banking sector modernization, banking services development and their accessibility, Žoržas Šarafanovičius, CEO of the Lithuanian company says. – We have expertise in Lithuanian banking market, where payment cards outnumber the population; and for this reason, we have developed a specialized TransLink.iQ solution aimed to monitor the network peak load – and to ensure the shopping smoothness.
-This solution is extremely important for Turkmenistan, if you consider the dynamics and the future needs of the banking sector."
+“It’s great that we can assist in the Turkmen banking sector modernization, banking services development and their accessibility, Žoržas Šarafanovičius, CEO of the Lithuanian company, say. – We have expertise in the Lithuanian banking market, where payment cards outnumber the population.
+For this reason, we have developed a specialized TransLink.iQ solution aimed to monitor the network peak load – and to ensure shopping smoothness.
+This solution is significant for Turkmenistan if you consider the dynamics and the future needs of the banking sector.”

-The main ASHBURN’s partners are Turkmenistan and Dayhanbank state commercial banks that account for the biggest (26% and 24%) payment terminals as well as cardholders (20% and 38%, respectively) numbers.
+The main ASHBURN’s partners are Turkmenistan and Dayhanbank state commercial banks that account for the biggest (26% and 24%) payment terminals and cardholders (20% and 38%, respectively) numbers.

-Mr Šarafanovičius is convinced that the fast growth of the Turkmen payment cards market also caused the growth of demand for payment devices, which is extremely important with regard to the forthcoming Vth Asian Indoor and Martial Arts Games.
+Mr. Šarafanovičius is convinced that the fast growth of the Turkmen payment cards market also caused the growth of demand for payment devices, which is extremely important concerning the forthcoming Vth Asian Indoor and Martial Arts Games.

-"The construction of the Olympic Village, with more than 30 buildings for various purposes, is in full swing.
-It will include not only new sports arenas, but also hotels, shopping centers, and medical facilities.
+“The Olympic Village construction, with more than 30 buildings for various purposes, is in full swing.
+It will include not only new sports arenas but also hotels, shopping centers, and medical facilities.
 It’s only natural that payment terminals should be everywhere.
-And – everything should be ready by September 17, when the event will start, and we are ready for cooperation", ASHBURN’s CEO says.
+And – everything should be ready by September 17, when the event will start, and we are ready for cooperation”, ASHBURN’s CEO says.

-In its turn, Lithuania’s Penkių kontinentų bankinės technologijos (aka BS/2), which is part of the same Penki kontinentai group, successfully cooperates with the Turkmen State Bank for Foreign Economic Affairs, or Turkmenvnesheconombank.
-Some 50 modern ATMs, some of which have currency exchange option – and equipped with video surveillance and online monitoring systems “ATMeye”– were shipped to the bank.
+In its turn, Lithuania’s Penkių kontinentų bankinės technologijos (aka BS/2), which is part of the same Penki kontinentai group, successfully cooperates with the Turkmen State Bank for Foreign Economic Affairs or Turkmenvnesheconombank.
+Some 50 modern ATMs, some of which have currency exchange options – and equipped with video surveillance and online monitoring systems “ATMeye”– were shipped to the bank.

 Both Ashburn International and BS/2 belong to the Penki kontinentai group of companies.
-ASHBURN is engaged in software solutions for payment cards, payment terminals, loyalty systems for banking and financial sectors and retailers.
-BS/2 specializes in software, bank equipment supplies, provision of system integration, maintenance and outsourcing of IT services to more than 70 countries worldwide.
+ASHBURN is engaged in software solutions for payment cards, payment terminals, loyalty systems for banking and financial sectors, and retailers.
+BS/2 specializes in software, bank equipment supplies, system integration, maintenance, and outsourcing of IT services to more than 70 countries worldwide.